-“I’ve gotten a request for a manuscript but I’m not quite sure that my manuscript is a hundred percent ready either because it needs a content edit or because it needs a copy edit.
+“I’ve gotten a request for a manuscript, but I’m not quite sure if my manuscript is a hundred percent ready, because it either needs a content edit or a copy edit.
 What should I do?”

-This agent is meeting with probably up to a hundred writers, some of whom he or she has requested pages, and they’re not going to remember every person they have talked with.
-At the end of their whirlwind day, they’ll maybe remember a couple of key moments.
+This agent is meeting with probably up to a hundred writers, some of whom he or she has requested pages, and they’re not going to remember every person.
+At the end of a whirlwind day, the agent may remember a couple of key moments.

 First of all, we as writers hold ourselves accountable, right?
-We’re like, “Oh my gosh, the agent asked for those pages and what am I going to do?
-I don’t have the pages ready and they’re expecting them.”
+We’re like, “Oh my gosh, the agent asked for those pages, what am I going to do?
+I don’t have the pages ready, and they’re expecting them.”
 We put a lot of pressure on ourselves.

-If you’re debating between “send now and it’s not quite ready” or “send later when it looks much better,” I always recommend to go with “send later when it looks much better.”
+If you’re debating between “send now though it’s not quite ready” or “send later when it looks much better,” I always recommend “send later when it looks much better.”
 Why?
-Because the chances that the agent is going to reject any given manuscript are always really high.
+Because the chances the agent will reject any given manuscript are always high.